Last week we flew into Tel Aviv via Hong Kong.

 The airlines unfortunately left half the HGK-TLV flight’s luggage in Hong Kong, including all our clothes, and my tripod — a Manfrotto MT293A4 and 494RC2 travel tripod combo I had specifically bought for this trip.

 The morning after we arrived, we had to go buy a new tripod, and new clothes, as we were flying to Prague the same night, and there was no way on Earth our luggage would be here by the time we needed to leave.

 I bought a Vanguard VEO 235AB travel tripod at a camera shop ten minutes from here.
-I’ve never used that brand before, but it is a nice little tripod which, as it turned out, handled the job well.
-I will probably leave it here in Tel Aviv so that I don’t need to carry a tripod the next time we visit.
+I have never used that brand before, but it is a nice little tripod which, as it turned out, handled the job well.
+I will probably leave it here in Tel Aviv so that I do not need to carry a tripod the next time we visit.

 So, there we were, in Prague, at our hotel, after yet another annoying flight.
 I decided to set up my tripod for the next day’s photography, so I unpacked it.